-Name Age Position Zeynep Hakimoglu 62 Chairman, Chief Executive Officer, and President Narsi Narayanan 45 Senior Vice President of Finance and Corporate Secretary Michael J. Braithwaite 46 Senior Vice President - Network Media Streaming Business
+Name Age Position Officer Since Zeynep Hakimoglu 62 Chairman, Chief Executive Officer, and President 2004 Narsi Narayanan 45 Senior Vice President of Finance and Corporate Secretary 2009 Michael J. Braithwaite 48 Senior Vice President - Network Media Streaming Business 2009

-For the biography of Ms. Hakimoglu, see "Nominees for Director."
+For the biography of Ms. Hakimoglu, see "Directors and Nominees for Director."

 Narsi Narayanan (now serving as Senior Vice President of Finance) has served as our Vice President of Finance since July 2009 and has nearly two decades of professional experience in the areas of accounting, finance and taxes.
 Prior to joining our company, he managed the SEC reporting, US GAAP accounting research, Sarbanes-Oxley Act ("SOX") compliance and other financial reporting functions from August 2007 through February 2009 at Solo Cup Company, a publicly-reporting international consumer products company.
 Prior to that, Mr. Narayanan managed the accounting and finance functions, including SEC Reporting, SOX compliance and US GAAP accounting research, from June 2004 through August 2007 at eCollege.com, a leading technology company serving private educational institutions, which was also a publicly-reporting company before being acquired by Pearson Education group.
-In addition to being a Chartered Accountant, Mr. Narayanan has extensive experience working in public accounting and in various senior finance positions in India with large public companies.
-He is a Certified Public Accountant with graduate degrees in accounting (M. Acc.) and business (MBA-Finance).
+In addition to being a Chartered Accountant, Mr. Narayanan has extensive experience working in public accounting and in senior finance positions in India with a large conglomerate.
+He is a Certified Public Accountant with graduate degrees in accounting (University of Utah, M. Acc.) and business (University of Illinois, MBA-Finance).

 Michael Braithwaite (the co-founder and former CTO of NetStreams, Inc.) served as CTO of NetStreams from 2002 until he joined us in November 2009.
-He has served as the Senior Vice President of our Network Media Streaming Business since January 2014.
+He has served as the Senior Vice President of our Network Media Streaming Business since January 2014 and served as Chief Strategy Officer prior to that.
 Mr. Braithwaite has led a distinguished twenty-plus-year career as a visionary, disruptive innovator, and proven leader in the professional audio and consumer electronics industries.
-He has authored more than twenty U.S. and International patents.
+He has authored more than forty U.S. and International patents and patents pending.
 Before his service at NetStreams, Inc., Mr. Braithwaite was a product and market manager for Crestron Electronics where he worked on highly successful audio and video distribution products.
-He currently serves on the AVnu (AVB) marketing and technical committees.
+He has served on several industry technical committees including the AVnu (AVB), Consumer Electronic Association (CEA) where he co-chaired the working group and co-authored the ANSI/CEA-2030 Multi-Room Audio Cabling Standard.